 The plaintiff was taken from the scene via ambulance.
 He suffered an L2 burst fracture with 50% body height compromise and 40% canal compromise.
-Maldonado also had bony retroplusion, epidural edema and a epidural hematoma.
+Maldonado also had bony retropulsion, epidural edema and an epidural hematoma.
 Maldonado underwent open reduction and internal fixation from T-12 through L4, and laminectomy at L2-3.

 Maldonado remained in the hospital for about one month.
 He is currently still undergoing outpatient physical therapy.
 Future surgery may be needed to remove the implanted hardware.
 Maldonado also visits a pain management physician.
 Maldonado stated that he is in constant pain and is unable to bend at the waist.
 The plaintiff said he can no longer engage in favorite activities such as motorcycle riding due to his injuries.